IamTheFij/minitor-go/README.md

 ### Alerts

 Alerts exist as objects keyed under `alerts`.
 Their key should be the name of the Alert.
-This is used in your monitor setup in `alert_down` and `alert_up`.
+This is used in your monitor setup in `alerts`, `alert_down` and `alert_up`.

-Eachy alert allows the following configuration:
+Each alert allows the following configuration:

 |key|value|
 |---|---|
 |`command`|Specifies the command that should be executed, either in exec or shell form.
 This is the command that will be run when the alert is executed.
 This can be templated with environment variables or the variables shown in the table below|

-Also, when alerts are executed, they will be passed through Go's format function with arguments for some attributes of the Monitor.
+Also, when alerts are executed, they will be passed through Go's templating engine with arguments for some attributes of the Monitor.
 The following monitor specific variables can be referenced using Go formatting syntax:

 |token|value|
 |---|---|